zhiqingfeng/h1-First_step/README.md

 # H1-First Step
 This is the homework for the course Information Security by Tero Karvinen.
-Using Hauwei Laptop and Macbook Air for this course.
+Using Macbook Air for this all the assignments in this course.
 ```diff
 - text in red
 + text in green